MomsFriendlyDevCo/eventer/README.md

 * `emit()` acts as a transform pipeline, where each callback can mutate the result before passing it on
 * `eventer.extend(anObject)` is nicer than the rather strange prototype inheritance system that EventEmitter recommends
 * Easily chainable
+* Can proxy events from one event emitter to another
 * Ability to hook into the event call sequence via `meta:preEmit` + `meta:postEmit`
 * Debugging for the standard `event_emitter` object is terrible